-• There is a new SAN Volume Controller supported model.
+- There is a new SAN Volume Controller supported model.
 The SAN Volume Controller is now documented by model number.
-For example, this publication states three SAN Volume Controller models types: SAN Volume Controller 2145-4F2, the SAN Volume Controller 2145-8F2, and the new SAN Volume Controller 2145-8F4.

-Note: Text that refers to the SAN Volume Controller refers to a generic SAN Volume Controller but can also be refer to all SAN Volume Controller models.
-When the SAN Volume Controller is referred to as the SAN Volume Controller 2145-4F2, the SAN Volume Controller 2145-8F2, or the SAN Volume Controller 2145-8F4, then the specific SAN Volume Controller is designated.

-The SAN Volume Controller 2145-8F2 and the SAN Volume Controller 2145-8F4 are very similar in layout and function, and are therefore documented together in several topics.
+For example, this publication describes four SAN Volume Controller models types: SAN Volume Controller 2145-4F2, the SAN Volume Controller 2145-8F2, SAN Volume Controller 2145-8F4, and the new SAN Volume Controller 2145-8G4. - Note: Text that refers to the SAN Volume Controller refers to a generic SAN Volume Controller but can also be refer to all SAN Volume Controller models.
+When the SAN Volume Controller is referred to as the SAN Volume Controller 2145-4F2, the SAN Volume Controller 2145-8F2, SAN Volume Controller 2145-8F4, or the SAN Volume Controller 2145-8G4, only that specific SAN Volume Controller is designated. - The IBM System Storage SAN Volume Controller Configuration Guide is now titled IBM System Storage SAN Volume Controller: Software Installation and Configuration Guide. - The IBM System Storage SAN Volume Controller Installation Guide is now titled IBM System Storage SAN Volume Controller: Hardware Installation Guide. - The IBM System Storage Master Console for SAN Volume Controller: Installation and User's Guide and the IBM System Storage Master Console for SAN Volume Controller Information Center are no longer updated and distributed.
+Instead, all pertinent information from those information units has been incorporated into other SAN Volume Controller publications.

-Changes were made to the maximum queue depth topic.